jessecusack/perturb/docs/Parameters.md

 - `p2mat_` control the conversion from `.P` files to `.mat` files via ***odas_p2mat***.
 - `profile_` control how profiles are extracted from the data.
 - `trim_` For downcast VMP data, how to calculate the where good data starts.
-- `bbl_` For bottom crashing VMP data, how the bottom depth is calculated, i.e. where the good data ends.
+- `bottom_` For bottom crashing VMP data, how the bottom depth is calculated, i.e. where the good data ends.
 (Not currently implemented.)
 - `fp07_` How the FP07 sensors are adjusted in time and the in-situ calibration is done.
 - `CT_` What is the name of the refereence temperature and conductivity.
 For VMPs, this is commonly JAC_T and JAC_C.
 - `despike_` Despiking parameters used in dissipation estimates.